Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the designated goods subject to the countervailing duty;

-(iv)the circumstances under which the applicant falls under a person having an interest in the Japanese industry, as provided for in paragraph (1) of the preceding Article;
+(iv)the circumstances under which the applicant is regarded as being the person having an interest in the Japanese industry, as provided for in paragraph (1) of the preceding Article;

-(vi)if the applicant requests that the evidence, etc. produced be treated as confidential, that fact and the reason therefor;
+(vi)if the applicant requests that the evidence, etc. submitted be treated as confidential, this request and the reason therefor;

 (vii)details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (23) of Article 7 of the Act;